 Prior to joining the firm, Mr. Gitterman was a research associate at a national ACCME-accredited CME provider, where he assisted drafting medical education grant applications and evaluated various conflict of interest policies regarding physician relationships with manufacturers.
 Mr. Gitterman received a Health Law Certificate from the Law & Health Care Program at the University of Maryland Francis King Carey School of Law.
 During law school, Mr. Gitterman clerked with the US Department of Justice, Consumer Protection Branch; The Office of Counsel to the Inspector General for the Department of Health and Human Services (OCIG); and The FDA Office of Policy.
 Mr. Gitterman also founded the Health Law Regulatory & Compliance Competition.

-- Various pharmaceutical companies in assessing the FDA and healthcare compliance risks associated with medical and commercial activities and planning.
+- Counsel various pharmaceutical manufacturers in assessing the FDA and healthcare compliance risks associated with medical and commercial activities and planning.

-- Pharmaceutical manufacturer in serving as outside counsel for the review of promotional and medical materials, including serving on promotional and medical review committees.
+- Serve as outside counsel to various pharmaceutical manufacturers for the review of promotional and medical materials, including serving on promotional and medical review committees.

-- Drug and device manufacturers by providing strategic legal counseling on various federal and state track and trace, supply chain, and distribution issues, including compliance with the Drug Supply Chain Security Act (DSCSA) and state wholesale drug distribution, dispensing, and 3PL laws.
+- Counsel various drug and device manufacturers by providing strategic legal counseling on various federal and state track and trace, supply chain, distribution, and licensure issues, including compliance with the Drug Supply Chain Security Act (DSCSA) and state wholesale drug distribution, dispensing, and 3PL laws.

 1st Place, Fifteenth Annual Epstein Becker & Green Annual Health Law Writing Competition (2013)